opentok/opentok-reconnection/README.md

     var OpenTok = new OpenTok(ApiKey, ApiSecret, ApiUrl);
     ```

-5. Use your selected OpenTok server-side SDK to generate a Session ID and token with
+5. Use your selected OpenTok server-side SDK to generate a session ID and token with
 your provided Developer Preview API key and secret.
-You will use the Session ID and token
+You will use the session ID and token
 with the sample code provided in this project to test out the automatic reconnections feature.

 This repository include samples for each of the OpenTok client